Why Maine Lobster is Better

-While the live Maine lobsters that we select for you are the best of the best...when you're getting a Maine lobster, it's a whole other level.
+While the fresh caught Maine lobsters that we select for you are the best of the best...when you're getting a Maine lobster, there's so much that makes it a whole other level.

 You're about to get WOKE --- learn why Maine is the #1 choice for lobster.
 Thanks to the Maine Lobster Collaborative for putting this piece together.

 Why is Maine’s fishery recognized as a model of sustainability?